-Large backups could it be the broadband provider throttling the connection speed down because of the high volume of continuous upload.
+Due to the large number of continuous uploads, broadband backup may cause the broadband provider to reduce the connection speed.
 Thus, keep network connection and better upload photos in a stable and good Wi-Fi environment.
 For Backup and Sync, you can specify network connection and set bandwidth with no limit to solve Google Photos backup slow problem.

 Tip: If possible, you can get Google Fiber installed.

-To save storage room, you’d better upload your photos/videos in “High quality” which promise users with an unlimited storage space.
+To save storage space, you’d better upload your photos/videos in “High quality”.
+With this option enabled, it won't count your Google Drive space.
 You can alter pictures quality in Backup and Sync app settings.

 To clear room in your Google Drive, you can convert photos/videos there to “High quality” in Google Photos settings.

-A user has observed a pattern for Google photos backup.
-For uploading huge number of pictures, it initially is slow just giving the number of the photos to be uploaded.
-If you open google photos online, you will see same pictures with little circular loading icon in the corner.
-Once all the pics are done with this circular spinning icon, then it starts to move the actual photos and you will see the blue progress bar moving and numbers reducing.
+A user has observed a pattern for Google Photos backup.
+For uploading a huge number of pictures, it initially is slow just giving number of the photos to be uploaded.
+If you open google Photos online, you will see some pictures with little circular loading icon in the corner.
+Once all the pics having circular spinning icons are done, then it starts to move the actual photos and you will see the blue progress bar moving and numbers reducing.

-It is terribly slow because it wastes a lot of CPU cycles to going to folders already back up to determine if any of the photos has been back up.
-It becomes apparent if you look at the logs.
-Yet, currently, we can't find a way to tell the uploader ignoring these folders.
+This is very slow because it wastes a lot of CPU cycles to go to the folder that has been backed up to determine whether any photos have been backed up.
+If you look at the log, it will be obvious.
+However, at present, we cannot find a way to tell the uploader to ignore these folders.

-According to this pattern, to avoid the unknown long time waiting for its start causing Google photos backup slow, we can manually control the amount of photos uploading each time by only put a certain number of pictures in sync folder each time.
-As for how many should be added into sync folder each time, you should figure it out yourself for it is different for different people.
+According to this model, in order to avoid the unknown long waiting to start and cause Google Photos backup to slow down, we can manually control the number of photos uploaded each time by putting only a certain number of images into the sync folder at a time.
+As for how many should be added to the sync folder each time, you should figure it out yourself, because it's different for different people.